Photo of education administrators

 Scholarships

-We’re pleased to offer all candidates for the Administrative Services Credential with optional M.A. in School Administration a generous tuition scholarship equivalent to approximately $600 per course unit (an $1,800 scholarship for each 3-unit course).
+We’re pleased to offer all PASC candidates a tuition scholarship equivalent to approximately $600 per course unit, which amounts to an $1,800 scholarship for each 3-unit course.

 We’re also proud to partner with our Diversity in Leadership (DLI) Fellows Program to offer additional grant funding.
-Please refer to DLI’s website for information about aid offered for candidates enrolled in this program.
+Please refer to DLI’s website for more details.

 LMU School of Education’s scholarships summary page lists other potential scholarships and funding opportunities for paying for your education.
 Please make note of all deadlines for scholarship applications, which may occur before an admission application deadline.